Data-Driven

 Five Eras of Football History

 Football did not arrive fully formed.
-It was built across generations, each one inheriting a game and handing back something different.
+It was built across generations, each one inheriting a game and handing back something different — tactically, commercially, culturally.
+Five eras.
+One through line.

 Foundation Era